Dan Gelber's problem as a subject is that he can look too familiar.

 In that setting, public service does not read as branding.
 It reads as inheritance.

 Dan Gelber followed the same route early.
 His campaign biography says he was appointed one of the nation's youngest federal prosecutors and spent years handling public-corruption and civil-rights cases before moving into national investigative work for the U.S. Senate.
 The later state legislative career makes more sense when seen through that beginning.
-He came into politics already trained to think that government exists to act, not merely to comment.
+He came into politics already trained to think that government exists to act, not to perform commentary from a distance.

 Miami Beach forced him to govern both place and mood